pexip/pexshell/README.md

 ## Installation (from source)

-1. Install the rust toolchain ([start here](https://www.rust-lang.org/learn/get-started))
+1. Install [git](https://git-scm.com/) and the rust toolchain ([start here](https://www.rust-lang.org/learn/get-started))
-2. Run `cargo install --git https://github.com/pexip/pexshell`.
+2. Run `git clone https://github.com/pexip/pexshell && cargo install --path pexshell`.
 Cargo will then build and install the Pexshell binary.
 Note down the directory it installs to and ensure it is in your `PATH`.

 ## Usage